d-smith/cleaning-data/README.md

 Cleaning data.

 The R script assumes the data set for the project has been downloaded and unzipped in the working directory the script executes in.
+In other words, to run the script, clone the repository from github, then download and unzip the dataset into the directory containing the cloned project (which will contain the run_analysis.R script).

+The script
-The script also assumes the dplyr package has been installed in the R environment: the script loads the dplyr library but does not install the dplyr package.
+also assumes the dplyr package has been installed in the R environment: the script loads the dplyr library but does not install the dplyr package.